SESYNC-ci/git-in-the-shell-lesson/docs/_slides/collab.md

 - Will a teammate's work overwrite any of your own?
 - How do I recover the working version of code the PI broke?

-Centralized workflows, managed by `git`, helps answer these questions.
+Centralized workflows, managed by `git`, help solve these challenges.

 ===